 Christine Masters has dedicated her legal career to the resolution of work-related disputes, first as a litigator and since 1997 exclusively as a neutral.
-A pioneer in ADR techniques, she is widely recognized as an extremely skilled and successful mediator, arbitrator, and independent investigator fact finder working in a wide range of employment settings from Fortune 100 companies to the public sector, family businesses to non-profit organizations and religious institutions.
+A pioneer in ADR techniques, she is widely recognized as an extremely skilled and successful mediator and arbitrator in a wide range of employment settings from Fortune 100 companies to the public sector, family businesses to non-profit organizations and religious institutions.

-A member of numerous professional associations, Ms. Masters was elected as a Fellow in the College of Labor and Employment Lawyers in 1999, and as a Distinguished Fellow in the International Academy of Mediators in 2011.
+A member of numerous professional associations, Ms. Masters was elected as a Fellow in the College of Labor and Employment Lawyers in 1999, and as a Distinguished Fellow in the International Academy of Mediators in 2011, where she currently serves as Chair of the Communication & Outreach Committee.
 She has long been active in the Labor & Employment Law Section of the Los Angeles County Bar Association, serving as Chair of the Section in 2000 – 2001.
 She regularly addresses advocacy, academic, and employer groups on a wide variety of employment and ADR related topics and is author of numerous articles and book chapters on these issues.
-The Los Angeles Daily Journal has recognized her annually as a “top neutral” since 2003.
-In 2013, she was named to the Masters List of Neutrals, along with twenty four (24) of her colleagues in California who have been repeatedly recognized over the years as a Top Neutral.

 Frank-Talking Mediator Aims for Transformation, Daily Journal, November 3, 2006